davidlongzheng/app-template/README.md

 $ yarn create next-app frontend --typescript

-✔ Would you like to use ESLint? … No / Yes
+✔ Would you like to use ESLint?
+Yes
-✔ Would you like to use Tailwind CSS? … No / Yes
+✔ Would you like to use Tailwind CSS?
+Yes
-✔ Would you like your code inside a `src/` directory? … No / Yes ✔ Would you like to use App Router? (recommended) … No / Yes ✔ Would you like to use Turbopack for `next dev`? … No / Yes ✔ Would you like to customize the import alias (`@/*` by default)? … No / Yes
+✔ Would you like your code inside a `src/` directory?
+No ✔ Would you like to use App Router? (recommended) No
+✔ Would you like to use Turbopack for `next dev`?
+Yes ✔ Would you like to customize the import alias (`@/*` by default)?
+No

 ### Run next app